 Dr. Sukhera holds certification from the Royal College of Physicians and Surgeons of Canada in both Psychiatry and Child and Adolescent Psychiatry.
 He is also double-board certified in Psychiatry and Child and Adolescent Psychiatry from the American Board of Psychiatry and Neurology.

-dr javeed sukhera md, frcpc
+dr javeed sukhera md, Phd, frcpc

-He has been honored to serve on the Association of American Medical Colleges (AAMC) Board of Directors from 2010-2012.
+He has been honoured to serve on the Association of American Medical Colleges (AAMC) Board of Directors from 2010-2012.
 He has also served on the AAMC’s Organization of Resident Representatives Administrative Board and as a Diversity Leadership Fellow and member of the Committee of Members-in-Training at the American Psychiatric Association.